 Deciding on which solar panels to buy can be a tricky task, especially if you don’t know what you are looking for.
 Here are a few pointers you must consider to ensure you pick the solar panel that is perfect for your off-grid needs.

 What appliances will the solar panel be used for?

 Are you going to need to power just the lights and charge your phones?
 Or you plan to keep the drinks cold?
 Maybe pump up a camping mattress?
 Your power needs define the size of the 12V solar panel you will need.
-If you need to use a fridge, you probably need a 12V solar panel with a higher energy output.
+If you need to use a camping fridge, you probably need a 12V solar panel with a higher energy output or consider a 12v to 240v inverter.
 That way you can power the fridge comfortably.